** Unbolted review updated May 23rd, 2018 **

 Unbolted Review: My experiences so far….

 I have been investing in Unbolted since February 2016.
-I use their auto-invest tool due because all loans larger than £1,000 are allocated to auto-lend, making manual investing very competitive.
+I use their auto-invest tool because all loans larger than £1,000 are allocated to auto-lend, making manual investing very competitive.
 Because of this, my returns were lower as I opted for the safer gold loans covered by the Gold Trust.
-Recently, I’ve switched to accepting all types of loans and I’ve noticed all of my funds have been allocated to loans due to an increase of loan supply.
-All of my defaulted loans have been fully recovered so I increased my investment.
+I’ve now switched to accepting all types of loans and I’ve noticed all of my funds have been allocated to loans due to a healthy new loan supply.
+Loan defaults have been appropriately and swiftly handled.

 What Is Unbolted?

-Unbolted is a peer to peer lending company that mainly focuses on pawn shop style loans.
-Lenders loan money directly to borrowers who place items such as jewellery, books, art and watches as collateral on loans.
+Unbolted is a peer to peer lending company that mainly focuses on pawn shop style loans with a few unsecured business loans thrown in for good measure.
+Lenders loan money directly to borrowers who place items such as jewellery, books, art and watches as loan collateral.

 How Can I Contact Unbolted?